nromanen/devops_2025/kateryna_kravchuk/task_06/task_06.md

 ### Notes

 `awk` can split provided lines by default (using spaces).
 With the `-F", "` flag, we can configure it to split on comma-space (`", "`) pairs.
 If we do so, each separated part can be referenced in order of occurrence.
+> I needed to use the `'\''` pattern inside the string to concatenate its two parts (the first and last apostrophes) and to properly escape an apostrophe.

 ---